 By age 30, women typically have around 100,000-150,000 eggs remaining in their ovaries.
 However, egg quantity and quality decline with age, making conception more challenging as women enter their mid-30s and beyond.

-Women cannot get pregnant during the luteal phase of their menstrual cycle, after ovulation and before the next period starts.
+Women are least likely to conceive outside the fertile window, particularly after ovulation and before the next period starts.

 Infertility can lead to significant emotional distress, relationship strain, and financial burdens.
 It may also be indicative of underlying health issues that require medical attention.